I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications and fun mathematical facts.

 If you go on three dates, things start to get interesting.
 If you randomly pick one person, then the probability that they are the one is 1/3 ≈ 33%.
 However, suppose we skip the first person and then choose.
 If date two was better than the first date, stick with person two.
 If date two was worse than the first date, move onto date three and hope that they are better than both of the previous dates.

-Looking at this in a diagram where 1 is the strongest date and 3 is the worst, we can see that are six possible scenarios.
+Looking at this in a diagram where one is the strongest date and three is the worst, we can see that are six possible scenarios.

 Six Combinations of Three Dates